dimdenGD/OldTweetDeck/README.md

 > [!NOTE]
 > Since Twitter made likes private, the Likes tab aren't loading anymore.
-> This can not be fixed since the API to retrive likes are gone.
+> This can not be fixed since the API to retrieve the likes is gone.
 Same thing with Activity column.

 > If you're interested in getting 2015-2018 Twitter back, you can also check out [OldTwitter](https://github.com/dimdenGD/OldTwitter) extension.